Vaginal sample information leaflet

-We will not return individual results to you because: (1) the tests are good enough to help us understand what is happening with these infections at a population level, but they are not all as accurate as the ones used by the NHS to make a diagnosis.
-Testing through the NHS is the best way to find out if you have an infection; (2) we are testing for some infections and harmless bacteria that do not need treatment; (3) by not returning your results, this means we do not need to directly link your sample to your name and address.
+We will not return individual results to you because: (1) the tests are good enough to help us understand what is happening with these infections at a population level, but they may not be as accurate as the ones used by the NHS to make a diagnosis.
+Testing through the NHS is the best way to find out (and treat) if you have an infection; (2) we are testing for some infections and harmless bacteria that do not need treatment; (3) not returning results means that we do not need to link your sample to your name and address.

 What if I am on my period or menstruating?

 We are still interested in samples from you and the tests will not be affected.
 However, if you prefer, you can collect a sample a few days later when your period has stopped.

 What if I am pregnant?

 We are still interested in samples from you and there is no risk to self-collecting samples if you are pregnant.
 The swabs used to collect the samples are small and smooth.

 You can withdraw your consent to participate in the study at any point in time by contacting NatCen Social Research using the details on this page.
 NatCen will inform the laboratory and the samples will be destroyed.
 We will also delete all data about you that is personally identifiable (e.g. contains information such as your name, address and date of birth), but we will not remove data from de-personalised datasets.